PowerCell46/Obsidian/Obsidian/Obsidian/Data Structures/Heaps.md

 ## Heapify (Faster creation of a Heap)

-Basically the same as the insert logic, but instead of starting from the beginning start from the middle -> beginning, comparing elements with it's children.
+Basically the same as the insert logic, but instead of starting from the beginning start from the middle -> beginning, comparing elements with it's children. <span style="color:rgb(255, 0, 0)">Instead of n*log(n) it's n.</span>

 ```cpp
 void heapifyDown(int* heap, const int& currentIndex, const int& arraySize) {